pietraferreira/quartz/content/notes/university/presentation-fyp-final.md

 **Slide 7: Developing a Parser with Tree-sitter**
 A parser translates code into a format that's easier for computers to understand, and Tree-sitter is an efficient parser generator designed for modern programming needs.
 It is really good at constructing syntax trees from code, enabling detailed analysis and manipulation of the source code.

 Opting for Tree-sitter for its parsing efficiency, I tailored a custom parser specifically attuned to Rust's complex borrowing and ownership concepts.
-This approach transforms Rust code into comprehensible textual syntax trees, as shown here, facilitating deeper insights into code structure and behaviour, and leveraging Tree-sitter's high performance and error recovery capabilities for enhanced code analysis.
+This approach transforms Rust code into comprehensible textual syntax trees, as shown here, facilitating deeper insights into code structure and behaviour,

 ---